Mechanism of diving regulators: Downstream valves

 Most modern demand valves use a downstream rather than an upstream valve mechanism.
 In a downstream valve, the moving part of the valve opens in the same direction as the flow of gas and is kept closed by a spring.
 The usual form of downstream valve is a spring-loaded poppet with a hard elastomer seat sealing against an adjustable metal "crown" around the inlet orifice.
 The poppet is lifted away from the crown by a lever operated by the diaphragm.
 Two patterns are commonly used.
 One is the classic push-pull arrangement, where the actuating lever goes onto the end of the valve shaft and is held on by a nut.
 Any deflection of the lever is converted to an axial pull on the valve shaft, lifting the seat off the crown and allowing air to flow.
 The other is the barrel poppet arrangement, where the poppet is enclosed in a tube which crosses the regulator body and the lever operates through slots in the sides of the tube.
 The far end of the tube is accessible from the side of the casing and a spring tension adjustment screw may be fitted for limited diver control of the cracking pressure.
 This arrangement also allows relatively simple pressure balancing of the second stage.

 A downstream valve will function as an over-pressure valve when the inter-stage pressure is raised sufficiently to overcome the spring pre-load.
 If the first stage leaks and the inter-stage over-pressurizes, the second stage downstream valve opens automatically. if the leak is bad this could result in a "freeflow", but a slow leak will generally cause intermittent "popping" of the DV, as the pressure is released and slowly builds up again.

 Servo-controlled valves

 Some demand valves use a small, sensitive pilot valve to control the opening of the main valve.
 The Poseidon Jetstream and Xstream and Oceanic Omega second stages are examples of this technology.
-They can produce very high flow rates for a small pressure differential, and particularly for a relatively small cracking pressure.
+They can produce very high flow rates for a small pressure differential, and particularly for a relatively small cracking pressure, or a small actuating diaphragm area.
 They are generally more complicated and expensive to service.